Two short-courses on Bayesian Modelling and Statistical Machine Learning.

 Who should attend?
 The two courses are primarily aimed at applied scientists who wish to use Bayesian methods and statistical machine learning ideas in their data analysis and modelling problems.
 The courses will be suitable for applied scientists and statisticians from government departments, practitioners from industry, and research students at all levels.

 Academic researchers and scientists from other disciplines can also attend but should have a very strong background in statistics/mathematics to fully understand the whole course.

-Pre-requisite for Course 1 (Hierarchical Bayesian Modelling): Participants should have a very good understanding of mathematical statistics (such as a typical bachelor degree in mathematics, statistics or a related discipline from a UK university).
-Researchers from other disciplines must have a very good familiarity with standard probability distributions (normal, binomial, Poisson, gamma) and standard statistical methods such as multiple regression.
+Pre-requisite for Course 1 (Hierarchical Bayesian Modelling): Participants should have a graduate degree any numerate discipline with some experience in analysis and presentation of data.
+Participants must have some familiarity with standard probability distributions (normal, binomial, Poisson, gamma) and standard statistical methods such as multiple regression.
 No previous knowledge of Bayesian methods is necessary.
-Basic familiarity with the R-software package is also required.
+Basic familiarity with the R-software package is also desirable.
 Participants should bring their own laptop.

 Course 1: Hierarchical Bayesian Modelling, June 11-12, 2018.

 Course 2: Statistical Machine Learning, June 13-15, 2018.